pascal-sun/file-upload/README.md

 - [virtualabs.fr - Bulletproof JPEGs](https://virtualabs.fr/Nasty-bulletproof-Jpegs-l.html), pour PHP avec LFI
 - Gén;erer des payloads avec metasploit
 - `.cert` ?
+- Cross-site content hijacking issues can be exploited by uploading a file with allowed name and extension but with Flash, PDF, or Silverlight contents.

 ## Annexes